 A graphical representation of the modules and their dependencies can also be found in the TexGen API.

-If you want to get the source code from the Subversion repository you will need to install Subversion by following the instructions below.
+If you want to get the source code from GitHub you will need to install Git by following the instructions below.
 Note that this is the very latest development source and so may it contain some bugs and unfinished features.
 However it is very easy to keep up to date with the latest version of TexGen using this method and will allow you to keep any modifications you have made to the source when updating.
-If you find a bug or implement new features that may be usefull to the rest of the community they can also be submited as patch and incorporated into TexGen following review.
+If you find a bug or implement new features that may be useful to the rest of the community please send a pull request and they will be incorporated into TexGen following review.

 Alternatively the stable source code can be downloaded as a tarball.
 Download the latest file release named texgen-3.x.x.tar.gz.